microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-basic.md

         context.Wait(MessageReceivedAsync);
     }
 {% endhighlight %}

- You might update this code if you want to change the conversation with the user.
-For example, by adding other prompts to get information from the user, adding [attachments](/en-us/csharp/builder/sdkreference/attachments.html) such as cards to provide a richer user experience, or chaining together other dialogs (see [Dialog Chains](/en-us/csharp/builder/sdkreference/dialogs.html#Fluent)).

 The following are the project files used by the function; you should not have to modify any of them.